-Net cash used in operating activities increased by \$5.8 million during the year ended December 31, 2022 compared to the year ended December 31, 2021.
-The increase was primarily due to higher cash payments driven by increased clinical development activities associated with the progression of clinical trials of tildacerfont in adult classic CAH, pediatric classic CAH, and PCOS.
+Net cash used in operating activities decreased by \$8.4 million during the year ended December 31, 2023 compared to the year ended December 31, 2023.
+There were higher cash payments driven by increased clinical development activities associated with the progression of clinical trials of tildacerfont in adult classic CAH, pediatric classic CAH, and PCOS.
 Additionally, there were higher personnel-related payments driven by increased headcount and higher payments for increased professional services, including legal, finance and accounting.
+The cash used was offset by the receipt of the \$15.0 million upfront payment under the Kaken License Agreement in April 2023.